BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 This directory, [`dotnet-web-mvc-validation`](../dotnet-web-mvc-validation), represents the recommended way [ASP.NET Core](https://en.wikipedia.org/wiki/ASP.NET_Core) MVC should support validation with jQuery Validation by Jörn Zaefferer [📖 [docs](https://jqueryvalidation.org/documentation/)].
 After a decade of avoiding this comprehensive study by working with SPAs, this sample represents my public recognition that jQuery [[GitHub](https://github.com/jquery)] (by the [OpenJS Foundation](https://openjsf.org/)) _still_ plays a default role in the surfacing of .NET validation solutions to the the Web.

 This is also a realization of the obvious: validation is the heart and soul of “full stack” enterprise development.
 There will _never_ be a widely-accepted single approach to validation.
 Most of the complexity in the full stack is related to validation.
-In this sample, I want to continue operating within the turn-of-the-century limitations of Microsoft’s MVC defaults, pulling away slightly from my bottom-rung, [unobtrusive validation sample](https://github.com/BryanWilhite/dotnet-core/tree/master/dotnet-web-mvc-unobtrusive-validation) which does not use any custom JavaScript/jQuery.
+In this sample, I want to continue operating within the turn-of-the-century limitations of Microsoft’s MVC defaults, pulling away slightly from my bottom-rung, [unobtrusive validation sample](https://github.com/BryanWilhite/dotnet-core/tree/main/dotnet-web-mvc-unobtrusive-validation) which does not use any custom JavaScript/jQuery.

 This sample approaches the following goals:

-- an editing experience with no post-backs, jQuery `$.ajax` only
+- an editing experience with no post-backs: jQuery `$.ajax` only
 - a design that does not need JavaScript/JSON interfaces to redundantly mirror server domain data
 - an editing UX featuring a single `form`, presenting a “master” `TodoList` over a collection of `TodoItem` detail, supporting adding/removing TODO items
+- clearly separating the TODO models and validators in a project based on my [unobtrusive validation models](https://github.com/BryanWilhite/dotnet-core/tree/main/dotnet-web-mvc-unobtrusive-validation/Songhay.Todo/Models)
+- providing test coverage for the TODO models and validators project

 Avoiding client-side types (custom JSON) makes this design simpler (but not useless).
 This encourages me to trust what Microsoft (and OpenJS Foundation) is offering out of the box.
 Simultaneously, the editing UX demands that collections of data be supported, increasing the complexity.
 Most of the custom JavaScript promised in this sample work toward this editing UX.